Retailer Safety:

 Strong magnets should be kept away from pacemakers.
 While we are unaware of any Speks’ products affecting pacemakers, please consult with your medical professional to be sure our products are safe for you.

-Can my pets play with Speks’ products?
+Can pets play with Speks’ products?

 No. All magnetic Speks’ products should be kept away from pets.